March 10, 2011

 Can a student submit and can a faculty member nominate more than one piece of writing?

-What does it mean to for me to say that I am the sole author of a work?
+What does it mean for me to say that I am the sole author of a work?

 Writers often incorporate suggestions and editing from friends, colleagues, and teachers.
 This doesn't take away from your sole authorship.
 But the first draft and any subsequent substantial revisions need to be your own work.
 Of course, any material or quotations taken from other authors must be properly attributed and acknowledged.